What is DACA(Deferred Action for Childhood Arrivals)?

 Current Status of DACA

-The DACA program was initiated by President Barack Obama in 2012 via executive order.
-The program was instituted as a temporary measure after Congress failed to pass Obama’s Development, Relief, and Education for Alien Minors (DREAM) Act.
+The DACA program, which was initiated by President Barack Obama in 2012 via an executive order, was instituted as a temporary measure after Congress failed to pass Obama’s Development, Relief, and Education for Alien Minors (DREAM) Act.

 In its initial phase, the DACA program: